MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/AnalyticalAccounting.md

 your System Setup Guide (Help \>\> Contents \>\> select Setting up the System) for more information about the Setup Checklist window.

+> [!NOTE]
-*Analytical Accounting is not compatible with SQL Server® 7.0.*
+> Analytical Accounting is not compatible with SQL Server 7.0.

 This information is divided into the following sections: